nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### 2.1 Delete player
 #### Proposed implementation
+The proposed delete player functionality will delete an existing player from `UniquePlayerList`, as well as from all lineups in `UniqueLineupList` that contains the player.

 #### Design Consideration

+**Aspect: How to delete a person from `UniquePersonList` by its name?**
+* **Alternative 1 (current choice):** Iterate through `internalList` to find the person, then delete it.
+  * Pros: Easy to implement.
+  * Cons: Slower for large quantity of players, but acceptable within our requirement.
+* **Alternative 2:** Create a HashMap from `Name` to each person, then access it quickly.
+  * Pros: More efficient.
+  * Cons: Hard to implement and time-consuming.

 #### 2.2 Delete lineup
 #### Proposed implementation
-The proposed add lineup functionality will delete an existing lineup from `UniqueLineupList` and remove all players from the lineup.
+The proposed delete lineup functionality will delete an existing lineup from `UniqueLineupList` and remove all players from the lineup.

 #### Design Consideration
 **Aspect: How to remove lineup from `UniqueLineupList`:**